cc11rocks/encryptedMountHDD/README.md

 These scripts are licenced under the modified (3-clause) BSD license.

-A use case could be for a stable point of access for backups (e.g. rsnapshot).
+A use case could be for an automated stable point of access to encrypted partitions for backups (e.g. rsnapshot using an external encrypted hard drive).